 Skip to content

-Any questions about how to use our services?
-To this page we are collecting frequently asked questions and answers about how to use our services and about the health care fee for students in higher education.
+Are you wondering about some questions connected to our services?
+We are collecting to this page frequently asked questions and answers regarding student health care services for students in higher education.

 • Your primary FSHS service unit is the one in your study town.
 If necessary, you will be permitted to book an appointment to a service unit which is run by the FSHS at another town.